 The IRS checks reports of alimony paid with alimony received to ensure both parties are reporting the same amount.
 If the numbers don’t match, you can count on the tax authorities following up to get one (or both) tax returns corrected.
 In some cases, this can lead to issues with unpaid taxes, fines, and penalties.

-If you’re not sure how to report alimony (paid or received) or you need help getting out of a tax problem created by incorrect reporting, Taxation Solutions, Inc. can help.
+If you’re not sure how to report alimony (paid or received) or you need help getting out of a tax problem created by incorrect reporting, Pro Tax Resolution can help.
 Here in San Antonio, we’re the expert you can rely on to resolve tax issues large and small.
 Put our 40+ years’ experience to work by calling our team today!